Sep9

 Extended Sermons

-“Confessing Jesus does not mean you come to it suddenly or perfectly.
+“Confessing Christ does not mean you come to it suddenly or perfectly.
 It doesn’t mean you have no doubts.
 It doesn’t mean you have all your questions answered.
 It doesn’t mean you do things perfectly.
 But what It does mean is that you come with what little faith you have and place it in Jesus as Lord & Savior however weak and faltering it may be, and then watch God grow it.” ⇒ We have to assume that Peter’s faith wasn’t perfect when he said this.
 He probably had little sense of the magnitude of what he was actually confessing.
 We know this due to the fact that just a short time from now we will find Peter renouncing knowing the Lord three times at His trial.
 In fact one can argue that the rest of Peter’s life would be one of learning what the words he spoke at this moment actually meant.
 To confess faith in Christ doesn’t mean you got all the nuances of Justification, Sanctification, Redemption, Election, Predestination, etc. worked out.
 To confess Jesus doesn’t mean need a lot of information to put your faith in Jesus To confess Christ doesn’t mean you’ll live a life perfectly submitted to Him at all times.
 (No Christian is perfect all the time) Confessing Christ is more about what’s on the heart than what the mind can grasp in the moment.
 Not fully understanding something doesn’t’ make it any less true.
 We can accept something we don’t yet fully understand.
 That’s what we call faith.
 Maybe your at this same place.
 You confessed Jesus as Lord & Savior, but there’s so many things you still struggle with.
 But we take comfort in knowing just as the Lord would work in Peter’s life in becoming a bold preacher of the Gospel and leader in the church.
 The Lord is at work in our lives as well.
 Like Peter we will one day come to understand that transforming grace is not an event, it’s a life long process.

 Additional Notes & Applications